 About Co-Occurring Conditions

-When individuals suffer from mental illness and addiction, they have co-occurring disorders.
+When individuals suffer from mental illness and substance abuse, they have co-occurring disorders.
 These two conditions intertwine, making it hard to know which condition causes which symptoms.

 There are a few common substances that people with mental illness abuse in order to self-medicate, including marijuana, cocaine, and alcohol.
 For instance, people with antisocial personality disorders abuse substances in over 15% of all cases.
 Those with bipolar disorder engage in substance abuse at just under 15%.

-Veterans suffering from PTSD have high rates of addiction, too.
+Veterans suffering from PTSD have high rates of substance abuse, too.
 According to the U.S. Department of Veterans Affairs, 20% of vets with PTSD also have a substance abuse disorder.

 With co-occurring conditions, both of these conditions must gain treatment at the same time.
 With both conditions treated, you stand a much better chance of lasting recovery.
 This is why it’s so important to find a treatment facility that provides care for co-occurring disorders.